Hultan/chessImager/readme.md

 ### Board image

-You can use an image of a chess board as the background if you want to. <mark>If you do, the border settings and rank and file settings will be ignored.</mark>
+You can use an image of a chess board as the background if you want to.

+Important : If you do use a board image, it is assumed that the border and rank and files are in the image, so the **border** settings and **rank and file** settings will be ignored.

 The settings under **board.image** are the following: